tomdubnov-bit/Silo/README.md

 Core System Functionality
 VICI is designed around three pillars: Pre-Meeting Vetting, In-Meeting Defense, and Post-Event Accountability.

-1. Pre-Meeting Vetting and Relationship Management (The Gatekeeper)
+1. Pre-Meeting Vetting (The Gatekeeper)

-Rigorous Organization Vetting: All participating internal departments and external vendors undergo a rigorous background scan to ensure they are legitimate, active entities.
+Organization Vetting: All participating internal departments and external vendors undergo a rigorous background scan to ensure they are legitimate, active entities.
 This establishes the necessary level of trust for any transaction.

 Formal Relationship Management: Companies enter formal vendor relationships on the platform.
 These partnerships are regularly reviewed and updated to ensure an active and approved business relationship exists prior to any meeting.

-Vetted Delegates: Each company designates specific individuals (Delegates) authorized to approve large payments.
+Delegate Vetting: Each company designates specific individuals (delegates) authorized to approve large payments.
-These Delegates are thoroughly vetted using Persona (ID scans, device checks) and cross-organization validation to ensure they are who they claim to be before they can access the meeting.
+These delegates are thoroughly vetted using Persona (ID scans, device checks) to ensure they are who they claim to be before they can access the meeting.

-2. In-Meeting Deepfake Defense (The Security Room)
+2. In-Meeting Deepfake Defense (Secure Room)

 Secure Virtual Meeting Environment: A virtual conference room, powered by the Zoom SDK, is scheduled only after all delegates pass pre-meeting verification.

 Real-Time Deepfake Detection: During the meeting, Reality Defender actively scans all audio and video feeds.
 The system performs continuous, AI-driven analysis to detect signs of synthetic media, voice replication, or visual deepfakes.
-If a threat is detected, the meeting is immediately flagged or terminated.

-Advanced Defense Design - Multi-Angle Tracking: A key technical innovation is the requirement for delegates to connect with cameras from at least three angles.
-The VICI platform tracks minute movements, shadows, and light consistency across all three video vectors.
-This makes it exponentially more difficult for complex deepfakes to produce line-of-sight consistent synthetic movement, providing a significant hurdle for attackers.

 3. Post-Event Accountability and Audit (The Compliance System)

-Action Confirmation and Audit Trail: Payment is not sent based on discussion.
-Delegates must explicitly confirm approval through a secure, two-factor authenticated digital button within the VICI interface.
+Action Confirmation: Delegates must explicitly confirm approval through a secure, two-factor authenticated digital button within the VICI interface.
 This creates a logged, timestamped, non-repudiable Audit Trail.

-The system also creates a verified workflow for documents produced in the meeting.
+Audit Trail: The system creates a verified workflow for documents produced in the meeting.

-Transaction Execution: Payment is released by the financial system only after successful multi-party, deepfake-free confirmation is logged by VICI.

-Escalation Framework: The entire situation is monitored for fraud.
-If anomalies arise, an immediate alert is triggered, activating a pre-defined Escalation Framework that connects internal security teams, local law enforcement, and integrated insurance protocols, ensuring prosecution is ready.
+Escalation Framework: If signs of fraud arise, an immediate alert is triggered, activating a pre-defined Escalation Framework that connects internal security teams, local law enforcement, and integrated insurance protocols, ensuring prosecution is ready.

 Toolkit